Monroe College Acceptance Rate, GPA, and Admission Requirements

 Accredited by: Middle States Commission on Higher Education (MSACHE)

-The average annual cost of a degree at Monroe College is USD: 24732.
-Since most students receive Pell Grants and Federal Grants, the average annual net price a student has to pay at Monroe College is much less than this.
+The average annual cost of the degree at Monroe College is USD: 24603.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Monroe College is much less than this.

-35.3% of the students receive Pell Grants, and 25.91% receive federal grants.
-So, it is a wise choice to attend Monroe College and apply for Pell or federal loan grants.
+55.17% of the students are receiving Pell Grant and 44.61 percent are receiving Federal Grants.
+So it is a better choice to go to Monroe College and apply for PELL or federal loan grants.

-At Monroe College, you should have no problem receiving any scholarship from the federal government.
-Be sure to fill out the FAFSA application form as early as possible and list Monroe College as your choice on the form.
+At Monroe College, you will have no problem receiving any scholarship from the federal government.
+Fill in the FAFSA application form at the earliest and enlist Monroe College as your choice in the form.

-The average annual salary of a Monroe College graduate 4-6 years after graduation is USD 40005.
-On average, a Monroe College graduate earns this amount 10 years after enrollment (4-6 years after graduation).
+The average annual salary of the Monroe College graduate after 4-6 years of graduation is USD 41236.
+An average Monroe College graduate makes this much after 10 years of enrollment (4-6 years after graduation).

 Full list of All degree programs offered by Monroe College.